People

 YOUR DISSERTATION CAKE HERE?

-I made this cake to celebrate the defense of the formidable Dr. Lindsay Leverett who has now found her calling as an academic editor.
+I made this cake to celebrate the defense of the formidable Dr. Lindsay Leverett, who has now found her calling as an academic editor.
 She studied the shift from facilitation to competition across ontogeny in Arabidopsis in the field (note the different-sized rosettes).